 One-word check-in

-Get the icebreaker ideas
+Get event ideas

 Team building activities that encourage creative thinking